ATECoder/vba.iot.tcp/src/winsock/readme.md

 * _IPv4StreamSocket_ - opens an IPv4 streaming socket to the instrument.
 * _TcpCllient_ - Encapsulates the _IPv4StreamSocket_.

+## Scripts

+* _Build_: copies files to the build folder and remove the existing references.
+* _Deploy_: copies files to the build folder.
+* _Test_: run unit tests.

 ## [Testing]

 Testing information is included in the [Testing] document.

-## Scripts

-* Build: copies files to the build folder and remove the existing references.
-* Deploy: copies files to the build folder.
+Testing can be accomplished using the _Test_ power shell script.

 # Feedback